MiGurke/GenoPop/README.md

 - **TwoDimSFS**: Calculates a two-dimensional site frequency spectrum for two populations.
 It's used to infer demographic history and population relationships.

 Please note that this summary provides an overview of the functions and  their purposes.
-For complete understanding and appropriate usage, refer  to the detailed documentation of GenoPop.
+For complete understanding and appropriate usage, refer  to the detailed documentation of each function in GenoPop_man.pdf.

 ## Installation Instructions for GenoPop